marktriggs/archivesspace-wiki/Home.md

 ## Why another page of docs?

 Right now, the [`README.md`](https://github.com/archivesspace/archivesspace/blob/master/README.md) has some directions and a link to [`http://hudmol.github.com/archivesspace/`](http://hudmol.github.com/archivesspace/) which is the `gh-pages` branch (which is also [here](http://hudmol.github.com/archivesspace/)) so why start another place for documentation?
-This page, at least right now, is focused as well on the alpha and beta testing phases and how the community can get involved in this phase.
+This page, at least right now, is focused on the alpha and beta testing phases and how the community can get involved in this phase.